kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 The acceptable flags include all those of `kubectl` except for `--context`.
 This command also accepts the following flags.

-- `--imw workspace_path`: specifies which workspace to use as the inventory management workspace.
-The default value is the current workspace.
+- `--imw space_name`: specifies which space to use as the inventory management workspace.
 - `-X`: turn on debug echoing of the commands inside the script that implements this command.

-The current workspaces does not matter if the IMW is explicitly specified.
-Upon completion, the current workspace will be your chosen IMW.

 This command does not depend on the action of any of the KubeStellar controllers but does require that the KubeStellar Core Space (KCS) has been set up.